 TRCF believes in full equality for all, including people who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, and any other category you care to add on.
-As members of every community, whether “out” or not, we believe strongly that community groups and organizations need to be inclusive and welcoming of LGBTQI individuals.
-Giving LGBTQI individuals visibility and a voice, especially in rural areas, is especially important to breaking down barriers that prevent full inclusion and tolerance.
+As members of every community, whether “out” or not, we believe strongly that community groups and organizations need to be inclusive and welcoming of LGBTQ individuals.
+Giving LGBTQ individuals visibility and a voice, especially in rural areas, is especially important to breaking down barriers that prevent full inclusion and tolerance.

 Butler County PFLAG (Parents, Friends & Families of Lesbians and Gays) is a newly-formed chapter of PFLAG National.
 TRCF provided an initial grant to hold a planning retreat for leadership and chapter members, to strategize on how best to operate.

 Dreams of Hope is the first lesbian, gay, bisexual, transgender, questioning, and allies youth performing arts group in Southwestern PA.
 All performance material is taken from the youth’s life experiences and is written and performed by the youth.
 Every show is followed by a candid question and answer period with the audience.